How to Fix MKV Not Supported in Premiere Pro?

 Part 1.
 Does Premiere Pro Support MKV Format?

-According to Adobe help center, we find that MKV isn’t in the list of Premiere Pro supported file formats.
-In fact, MKV was a native support format in Adobe Premiere Pro CC 2018 12.1 and later, although any official announcement about this improvement can't be found.
+According to Adobe Help center, we find that MKV isn’t on the list of Premiere Pro-supported file formats.
+In fact, MKV was a native support format in Adobe Premiere Pro CC 2018 12.1 and earlier, although any official announcement about this improvement can't be found.
 Below are words quoted from Adobe's blog:

-And with the release of Adobe Premiere CC 2019 13.1.3, Adobe removed the support for decoding MKV.
+And with the release of Adobe Premiere Pro CC 2019 13.1.3, Adobe removed the support for decoding MKV.
 Why Premier Pro dropped the limited support for MKV?
 Obviously, MKV is not the best file format for video editing in Premiere Pro.
 So, to import MKV files into Premiere Pro for editing, you need some help.

 Part 2.
 How to Solve MKV File not Supported in Premiere Pro?

-If your MKV file can play fine but can’t be imported to Premiere, then file import failure should be due to incompatible file format or codec missing.
+If your MKV file can play fine but can’t be imported to Premiere Pro, then the MKV file import failure can be due to incompatible file format or codec missing.
 In such a case, the MKV not supported in Premiere Pro error can be solved by converting MKV to a format or codec that is supported by Premiere Pro.

-Sometimes, we simply need to change the file extension from mkv to one that Premiere supports and then we can get rid of file import failure.
+Sometimes, we simply need to change the file extension from MKV to one that Premiere Pro supports and then we can get rid of file import failure.
 This is working if the codecs in your MKV file are supported by Premiere Pro.

 Method 2.
 Remux MKV File to MP4 Container

 Sometimes, Premiere Pro can support the video and audio codecs in your MKV video but just doesn't support the MKV container format.
 In this case, you can simply remux the MKV file to an MP4 container without changing video/audio codec inside.
-WinX HD Video Converter Deluxe can remux files quickly and help you import MKV into Premiere without converting.
+Winxvideo AI can remux files quickly and help you import MKV into Premiere Pro without converting.

 Step 1.
-Download and install WinX HD Video Converter Deluxe on your PC or Mac computer.
+Download and install Winxvideo AI on your PC or Mac computer.

 The Auto Copy mode will 1:1 remux video audio streams from MKV to MP4 container format without changing input video/audio codecs.
 Thus, the whole remux process will be running at 10X faster speed than converting.

-Step 4.
+Step 6.
 Hit RUN.
-Then WinX will put your video and audio files into MP4 container without recoding and re-encoding.
-Faster still, the built-in GPU hardware accelerator engine will further elevate MKV to MP4 remuxing procedure once your laptop supports HW acceleration, as well.
+Then Winxvideo AI will put your video and audio files into MP4 container without recoding and re-encoding.
+Faster still, the built-in GPU hardware accelerator engine will further elevate MKV to MP4 remuxing procedure once your laptop supports Hardware acceleration, as well.

 If rename and remux don't work, it probably means that Premiere Pro doesn't support the video and audio codecs in your MKV video.
 Then, you need to convert MKV to a more industry standard format that Premiere Pro supports.
-This can also be easily done with WinX HD Video Converter Deluxe.
+This can also be easily done with Winxvideo AI.

 - Support any HD/4K MKV file, no matter what video and audio codes are used.

-- Convert MKV files to MP4, MOV, AVI, H.264, ProRes and more Premiere supported formats.
-Batch conversion is allowed.
+- Convert MKV files to MP4, MOV, AVI, H.264, ProRes and more that Premiere Pro supports.

-- 47X real-time faster conversion speed thanks to the support for Intel/NVIDIA/AMD hardware acceleration.
+- 47X real-time faster conversion speed thanks to Intel/NVIDIA/AMD hardware acceleration.

 - You can use High Quality Engine and choose HQ to get perfect output quality.

-- Also support compressing, editing, downloading, and recording video (record feature is only available in Mac version).
+- Also support compressing, editing, downloading, and recording (on Mac) videos.

 Click the download button above, install it, and follow our guide to convert MKV to Premiere Pro compatible format.

 Step 1.
-Open WinX HD Video Converter Deluxe, and click the + Video button to browse and open target MKV file.
+Open Winxvideo AI, and click the + Video button to browse and open target MKV file.
 Alternatively, you can simply drag and drop the source MKV file into this converter.

 Step 2.
 Choose an output profile that Premiere Pro supports.
 Every profile has codec information.
 If you're not sure which one to choose, you can go to General Profiles, choose MP4 Video, and hit OK.